-Recently we had a technician tell us that a system in one of our managed homes was installed around 1966!!
-A repair call came in on this vintage system, and our owner opted for repair over replacement.
-It goes without saying (but I will anyway) that a system installed in 1966 is not likely to be very efficient for your tenant to use or pay the electric bill for, and it’s a poor investment to continue to repair a system that is 50 years old – that’s about 35 years older than most systems even last.
+Recently we had a technician tell us that a system in one of our managed homes was installed around 1966!
+A repair call came in on this antique, and the owner opted for repair over replacement.
+It goes without saying (but I will) that a system installed in 1966 is unlikely to be very efficient for your tenant to use or pay the electric bill for, and it’s a poor investment to continue to repair a system that is 50 years old – that’s about 35 years older than most systems even last.

 Below are some tips and tricks that I sent out to owners & tenants this summer about the heat and a few things that I have learned about HVAC systems over the years.
 Now there will be a dated blog post to prove to owners that I definitely talk about HVAC maintenance constantly and in different venues even, as often as I possibly can.

 Hello owners and tenants!
 A Happy HOT July to you!
 I sent this memo out last year and wanted to share it again, because there is a lot of super information that you may have missed last year, that is most relevant this summer as well – probably the next one too!

 As you may know, or if you live out of the area, maybe you didn’t, but we are having some super-hot days.
 This time of the year, our staff is very busy with service calls, especially the HVAC kind.
 Our office HVAC was out this week too, so we know the struggle is real.
 Fortunately Stephanie allows us to wear company Speedo’s to the office on those days!!
 Ha Ha NOT!